 That’s what traditional retail distribution channels do.
 Your products go on pallets in lorries from your warehouse to the retailer’s warehouse.
 They then ship them out to their stores with all the other products they sell.

 E-Commerce deliveries are inefficient

 Not the case in e-Commerce.
-Orders don’t go to a central location, they go to multiple different locations – the customers’ doorsteps.
-You manage the last mile.
-There’s more returns and damages, so more work for your customer service team.
+Orders don’t go to a central location, they go to multiple different locations i.e. customer doorsteps.
+So, you manage the last mile.
+There are more returns and damages.
+More work for your customer service team.
 Delivery cost per product is high.
 All very inefficient.

 Forecast versus target

-Though they start from the same place in the e-Commerce planning process, the e-Commerce forecast and the e-Commerce target are in fact two different measures.
+Though they start from the same place in the e-Commerce planning process, the e-Commerce forecast and the e-Commerce target are different measures.
 They have different purposes.

 Your forecast changes as you learn more about the market.
 But your target stays the same until it’s time to set a new target.

-But let’s say two weeks in, you’ve only sold 100 units.
-Your new monthly forecast would change to 200 (based on the first two weeks run rate), but your target remains 400.
-You need to do something different to close the gap between your forecast and target.
+An example.
+Say your monthly forecast and target is 400 units.
+But, let’s say 2 weeks in, you’ve only sold 100 units.
+Your new monthly forecast would change to 200 (based on the first 2 weeks run rate).
+But your target remains 400.
+You need to do something to close the gap between your forecast and target.

 The e-Commerce forecast